caroline-jin/vtc-automation/README.md

 *Materials required:*
 * Arduino Uno
 * HC-05 Bluetooth Module
-* YX5300 Catalex Serial MP3 module
+* YX5300 Catalex Serial MP3 module (+ microSD card)
 * Desk speaker (with audio jack) <br>

+The recommended sound files for the microSD card are the Harvard Sentences, but any recording can be used.
+The mp3 module supports 16 bit audio and up to 48kHz sampling frequency.
+The file format can be either .mp3 or .wav.

 When connecting the HC-05 Bluetooth Module to the remote machine, the default password is 1234.
 To find the outgoing Bluetooth port of the HC-05, go to Control Panel and search Bluetooth.
 Under Devices and Printers, click "Change Bluetooth settings".
 Click on the tab "COM Ports" and find the outgoing port of the HC-05, ie, COM4 or COM5.